microsoft/genaiops-promptflow-template/docs/github_workflows_how_to_setup.md

 ### Environment Variables

 Create another Github repository secret named 'ENV_VARS'.
 The data for this secret is same as you put in .env file.
 Each line is a name=value pair and the values are separated by a newline.
 The values can be anything permissible based on your preference.
 The keys should be in upper case.
-You should use the same key in your use-case related CI pipelines.
-This includes you python code, experiment.yaml and pipelines.
+You should use the same key in your use-case related CI workflows.
+This includes you python code, experiment.yaml and workflows.
 The template by default uses 'ENV_VARS' for this purpose.

 The environment variables for Prompt Flow Connections should follow a specific naming convention to ensure clarity and consistency.
 The format is as follows: